Getting started with Pipelines-as-Code #

 As soon as you press Enter, the CLI will try to launch your web browser with the URL https://localhost:8080, which will display a button to create the GitHub Application.
 When you click the button, you will be redirected to GitHub and see the following screen:

-If you are satisfied with the name, you can click the “Create GitHub App” button.
-Then, you can return to your terminal where tkn pac bootstrap
+Unless you want to change the name, you can click the “Create GitHub App” button.
+Then, you can return to your terminal where tkn pac bootstrap was launched.
+You will see that the GitHub Application has been created and a secret token has been generated.

 🔑 Secret pipelines-as-code-secret has been created in the pipelines-as-code namespace